AmpllifAI-dev/upsurgeiq-frontend/DISTRIBUTION_FLOW.md

    │ Confirm Distribution                                     │
    │                                                          │
-   │ You're about to send this press release to:             │ │ • 135 journalists across 3 media lists                  │
+   │ You're about to send this press release to:             │ │ • Approximately 135 journalists across 3 media lists    │
    │                                                          │
    │ This will deduct 3 credits from your account.           │ │                                                          │
+   │ Note: Individual emails will be sent to each journalist │ │                                                          │
    │ [Cancel]                          [Confirm & Send]       │
    └─────────────────────────────────────────────────────────┘